 On a rotatory evaporation apparatus, remove acetone very carefully so that the product is loaded on the silica gel [1].
 Transfer the resulting silica gel to an empty flash chromatography loading cartridge [2].

 Authors: How long is the rotatory evaporation process in this step?
+About 5 min

 Shot of the flask rotating on the apparatus.